JenniferShola/TweetTweet/README.md

 ## Questions

+What's the best way to refactor common code in ios?
 How do I make helper methods that an object's init class can use?
 How do I create like a global helper class that has methods I'd like to use across the project?